-This Quick Start Tutorial is designed to give you a crash course in tree-based Genetic Programming and a light introduction to preparing datasets for machine learning.
+This guide is designed to give you a crash course in tree-based Genetic Programming and a light introduction to preparing datasets for machine learning.
 Even if you are an expert in machine learning, you are encouraged to make time to read this document in order to anticipate all that Karoo GP has to offer.